-IBAC is holding public hearings into allegations of serious corrupt conduct in Victoria's public transport sector have been adjourned until further notice as a precautionary measure in consideration of public health.
+UPDATE (27 May 2021): IBAC public hearings into allegations of serious corrupt conduct in Victoria's public transport sector have been adjourned until further notice as a precautionary measure in consideration of public health.

 The hearings are part of IBAC's investigation, Operation Esperance into allegations of serious corrupt conduct during the tendering, procurement and subsequent management of major contracts within V/Line and Metro.

 The first round of public hearings started on Monday 26 October and adjourned on Friday 6 November 2020.

 The second round of hearings started on Monday 29 March and adjourned on Thursday 1 April 2021.

 - the transparency and integrity of major services procurements and tendering processes within the public transport sector in Victoria, following the special report to Parliament in December 2017 of Operation Lansdowne, including but not limited to, conflicts of interest, undeclared relationships and gifts to public officers that may give rise to actual or perceived corrupt conduct

 - whether public officers involved in major contract tender and procurement processes have been improperly influenced through monetary incentives, donations, gifts, or other hospitality and the circumstances surrounding any actual or potential financial benefits obtained by any public officer that may have influenced procurement and tendering processes within the public transport sector in Victoria

 - the systems and controls in place within the public transport sector concerning procurements and tendering for major contracts, with particular focus on the existence and adequacy of systems and controls for ensuring the integrity of the procurement process, including by detecting instances of public officers obtaining corrupt benefits or being unduly influenced by contractors